 - Access: Three new dead-end/cul de sac roads.
-One off of Timothy Street and two off of Hiller Street. - Trip Generation: - o Existing: The site currently produces zero trips. - Proposed: The proposal for 16 new homes can be expected to generate about 160 new daily trips based upon ITE standards through existing neighborhoods. - Nearby Intersections (LOS): The nearby elementary school on Sconticut Neck Road has congestion issues in the morning and when school lets out. - Traffic Summary: Adding three new dead-end/cul de sac roads onto existing neighborhood streets will add traffic to quiet neighborhood streets.
-Several curves on the proposed roads do not appear to meet Fairhaven Code standards.
+One off of Timothy Street and two off of Hiller Street. - Trip Generation: The proposal for 16 new homes can be expected to generate about 160 new daily trips based upon ITE standards through existing neighborhoods. - Nearby Intersections (LOS): The nearby elementary school on Sconticut Neck Road has congestion issues in the morning and when school lets out. - Traffic Summary: Adding three new dead-end/cul de sac roads onto existing neighborhood streets will add traffic to quiet neighborhood streets.
+Several curves do not appear to meet Fairhaven Code.